 On April 12, 2022, the Company announced that it entered into a Reciprocal Supply Agreement dated March 31, 2022, with EkoMed Global Inc. ("EkoMed"), a globally integrated manufacturer and distributor of PPE, pursuant to which (i) the Company will sell quantities of ZenGUARDTM coating to EkoMed for use initially on EkoMed's surgical masks, and potentially other PPE in the future, including N95 and KN95 type masks; and (ii) the Company will purchase surgical masks manufactured by EkoMed, to be treated with ZenGUARDTM coating and resold by the Company.
 The Company has provided ZenGUARDTM coated material to EkoMed for the manufacture of approximately 2,200,000 masks.
 These masks were later transferred to Arka BRENStech Pvt Ltd. in India.
-At September 30, 2024, these masks had expired and were no longer available for sale but are being used as samples.
-On October 22, 2024, the Company gave notice of termination of the Reciprocal Supply Agreement pursuant to Section 7.1.
-The Termination will be effective as of the end of this renewal term being March 31, 2025 (the "Termination Date").
+These masks expired and are no longer available for sale but are being used as samples.
+On October 22, 2024, the Company gave notice of termination of the Reciprocal Supply Agreement such termination to be effective as of the end of March 31, 2025.

-On September 7, 2022, the Company announced that it had entered into a Manufacturing and Supply Agreement with Viva Healthcare Packaging (Canada) Ltd. ("VMedCare") to manufacture and sell surgical masks enhanced with ZenGUARDTM antimicrobial coating, pursuant to which the Company would provide ZenGUARDTM-coated spunbond material to VMedCare, which will be responsible for manufacturing and packaging ZenGUARDTM branded surgical masks.
-As at the date hereof, the Company has provided ZenGUARDTM-coated material to VMedCare for the manufacture of approximately 6,000,000 masks.
-Approximately 500,000 masks were manufactured in September 2023 and as at September 2024, approximately 220,000 masks are in storage at VMedCare.
+On September 7, 2022, the Company announced that it had entered into a Manufacturing and Supply Agreement with Viva Healthcare Packaging (Canada) Ltd. ("VMedCare") to manufacture and sell surgical masks enhanced with ZenGUARDTM coating, pursuant to which the Company would provide ZenGUARDTM-coated spunbond material to VMedCare, which will be responsible for manufacturing and packaging ZenGUARDTM branded surgical masks.
+340,000 masks were manufactured in February 2025 and as at March 31, 2025, approximately 220,000 masks are in storage at VMedCare.